davidwrauch/Time-Series-Forecasting-Algorithm-Comparison/README.md

 The models evaluated include:

-Decision tree regression
+Decision tree regression,
-Random forest regression
+Random forest regression,
-Random forest with lag features
+Random forest with lag features,
-Auto ARIMA
+Auto ARIMA,
-Auto ARIMA with a log transformation
+Auto ARIMA with a log transformation.

 All models were evaluated on an out-of-sample test set using RMSE and R².